A topology-changing variational framework for the Einstein-Hilbert functional: Connected topological variations

-is well defined for any $\epsilon>0$ and any $p\in \R^{n}$.
+where the quotient represents identification of points via the isometry, is well defined for any $\epsilon>0$ and any $p\in \R^{n}$.
 Note that this would \emph{not} be the case if $(\R^{n},\eta)$ was replaced with a generic manifold, as the balls of varying radii can no longer be expected to be isometric to the scaling of fixed ball.

 The infinitesimal version of the connected topological variation in flat space is then